MABA members elect new Northern Region committee

-Malawi Amateur Boxing Association (MABA) Northern Region chapter on Sunday elected new committee to run the association for the next four years.
+Malawi Amateur Boxing Association (MABA) Northern Region chapter on Sunday elected new a committee to run the association for the next four years.

 The outgoing Chairperson Mwayi Mayiza Kumwenda who withdrew from the race at the eleventh hour gave way to his contender Happy Kumwenda who was once worked as Vice Chairperson for the region.